nickcoutsos/python-repath/README.md

 ### Working with Tokens

-Path-To-RegExp exposes the two functions used internally that accept an array of tokens.
+*repath* exposes the two functions used internally to generate output based on the parsed array of tokens.

 * `repath.tokens_to_pattern(tokens, strict=False, end=True)` Transform an array
 of tokens into a matching regular expression pattern.